The Thorn in Our Side

 In the fall months, our native plants have largely died back or become dormant for the season, young birds have fledged, and the blackberry flowers and fruits are no longer attracting wildlife.
 At this time, blackberry plants are also re-allocating their resources down into their roots, making fall the ideal time to manage these plants with a targeted herbicide application.
 Should you choose to use chemical control, ALWAYS FOLLOW THE LABEL and put safety first, for you and any unintended targets.

 For manual control, it is important to arm yourself against the sharp thorns by wearing thick gloves, sturdy long pants, and long-sleeved shirts or jackets.
 Those who are unprepared will suffer the consequences with nasty scratches.
-Use board or plywood to mash down blackberry canes to access densely infested areas.
+Use a board or plywood to mash down blackberry canes to access densely infested areas.
 If your ground is level or has little to no slope, you may also be able to mow down the canes (sometimes a brush cutter is necessary).
 This will remove the bulk of the plant.

 If you wish to use the mowing method for permanent control, you will need to repeat this process throughout the year and for several seasons to exhaust the energy in the root system.
 Remember to check for any nesting birds in the spring.
 Should you choose to use goats to remove the blackberries, you may still want to get rid of the old canes first and then let the goats periodically graze the new growth for long-term control.